SasungKim/EB01/README.md

 - design features that can improve prediction accuracy of current models
 - implement machine learning models that can take text input and output prediction results

+## Getting Started
+- instruction to run the clone

+### Prerequisites
+- Anaconda

+## License
+This project is licensed under the MIT License.

+## Acknowledgements
+- flc